 Uses of the Stanford ID card and electronic records of card activity

 Although use of your Stanford ID across campus is expected to expand with time, it presently serves four primary purposes:

 - Permits eligible members of the Stanford community access to certain campus facilities and services.

 - Use as a meal card for student Dining Services.

 - Use as the debit card for one's StanfordCardPlan account.

 - Use as a library card for checking out books and other materials from the campus library system.

 Electronic records of the first three activities are kept in the University IT campus card system.
 Library circulation records, however, are stored in independent electronic databases maintained by the University's libraries.

 Access to campus facilities and services

 The primary use of the Stanford ID Card is to verify a cardholder's status as a member of the Stanford community.
 To enter certain campus facilities—the various fitness centers, for example—one merely must show his or her Stanford ID Card.
 But increasingly, to gain access to other campus facilities and services, an individual must present his card, which is then "read" by an electronic scanner that verifies that the cardholder is eligible to use that facility or service.
 This system helps the University to ensure that the use of campus facilities and services is limited to eligible members of the Stanford community.
-Presently, the production and electronic scanning of the Stanford ID Card are required to enter certain libraries, including Green, Meyer, Lane, Law, and Jackson, as well as the weight rooms at Arrillaga, Ford and Tresidder Fitness Centers; to use the services offered by the Stanford Housing Office; to use the services of Vaden Student Health Center; to purchase discounted athletic tickets; to receive discounts from the Stanford Bookstore's Microdisc Department; and to obtain student loan checks from the Commerce & Banking Services (Cashier's) Office.
+Presently, the production and electronic scanning of the Stanford ID Card are required to enter certain libraries, including Green, Lane, and Law as well as the weight rooms at Arrillaga and Ford; to use the services offered by the Stanford Housing Office; to use the services of Vaden Student Health Center; to purchase discounted athletic tickets; to receive discounts from the Stanford Bookstore's Microdisc Department; and to obtain student loan checks from the Commerce & Banking Services (Cashier's) Office.
 It is expected that the number of campus facilities and services whose access requires the electronic scanning of the Stanford ID Card will increase in the future.